If your cat keeps destroying your furniture and wreaking havoc, then it may be time to buy them a cat scratching post.

 Cons

-- Only holds cats that weighs less than 12 pounds
+• Only holds cats that weigh less than 12 pounds

-This has great entertainment value for one or two cats that they are sure to love.
+This has great entertainment value for one or two cats, which they are sure to love.

-We think the added benefit of the toy will make a different and don’t be surprised if you see them napping in that comfortable cradle.
+We think the added benefit of the toy will make a difference, and don’t be surprised if you see them napping in that comfortable cradle.

 Necesa Handmade Scratching Post

-Featuring all natural sisal rope that is thick to withstand your cat’s claws and high quality carpet, this is a luxurious scratching post.
+Featuring all-natural sisal rope that is thick enough to withstand your cat’s claws and high-quality carpet, this is a luxurious scratching post.

 Pros